 Original Land Owners

-The state of Pennsylvania began platting the exact metes-and-bounds tracts of the earliest landowners, township-by-township, starting in 1907, and they completed all of Schuylkill County many years ago.
-We are now working on Schuylkill County which will be the next volume in our Early Landowners of Pennsylvania series, but you can access the same maps we are transcribing (scroll down below the atlas to access these warrantee maps).
+The state of Pennsylvania began platting the exact metes-and-bounds tracts of the earliest landowners, township-by-township, starting in 1907, and they completed a little more than half of Schuylkill County many years ago.
+In addition to the maps drafted by the state, Tim Conrad has used DeedMapper to place tracts in Upper Mahantongo and Eldred Townships in Schuylkill County and Upper Mahanoy Township in Northumberland County and maintains a truly outstanding webside).
+We are now working on the state-drafted township maps of Schuylkill County which will be the next volume in our Early Landowners of Pennsylvania series, but you can access the same maps we are transcribing (scroll down below the atlas to access these warrantee maps of the townships).

 The draftsmen at the Pennsylvania Land Office used the Warrant and Patent Registers to create the Warrantee Maps.
 They searched each county and parent county, then each alphabetical section chronologically, in the set of 67 county Warrant Registers plus 3 pre-1733 ledgers called First Landowners of PA: Colonial and State Warrant Registers in the PA Archives, Harrisburg, 1682-ca 1940 ($35) which can now be downloaded and saved to your computer.
 (Free images are also posted on the Pennsylvania State Archives website where each page of each county’s ledger is a separate pdf file).
 The Warrant Registers give the Survey Book and page number onto which the loose survey was copied.
 The Pennsylvania State Archives has posted the online survey books where you can access the surveys once you know the Survey Book and page number (both front and back side of each survey have been digitized).
 Using the information from the Warrant Registers, you can order copies of the original documents from the Pennsylvania State Archives in Harrisburg using their order form.
 The draftsmen also searched Pennsylvania’s index to Patent Registers ($35).
 Within an index covering the relevant years, the names are grouped alphabetically by the first letter of the patentee’s surname, then grouped by volume number of Patent Book, and finally arranged chronologically by date of patent.
 Thus, the entire alphabetical section must be searched (which may be as little as one page to as many as 50) so as not to miss anyone.